-Click on the Subtron next to the name of a base station ... statistical evaluations about the base station synchronisation as well as further system information are output.
+Click on the statistical evaluation as well as further system information are output.

 Exporting the information into a CSV file

 For further processing of the statistic data you can export the data into a file with CSV (Comma separated Value) format.